ScottSyms/wikipedia_embeddings_search/README.md

+This project builds on a txtai project to query a vectorized extraction of English Wikipedia.
+The embeddings/documents only cover the introductory section of each Wikipedia entry.

-uses uv
+The project uses uv for dependency management.

-clone repo
+Clone the repo and sync the packages with

 sync packages

-uv sync

-create 'wiki' subfolder
+`uv sync`

-download the files from
+Create a subfolder called `wiki` and populate it with the following files from

 https://huggingface.co/NeuML/txtai-wikipedia/tree/main

-into the wiki folder
+* config.json
+* documents
+* embeddings

-then run with
+then run the demo  with

- KMP_DUPLICATE_LIB_OK=TRUE uv run main.py
+ `KMP_DUPLICATE_LIB_OK=TRUE uv run main.py`

+ The you'll be prompted for search terms and shown 10 results.